buildingSMART-Portugal/EIR/EIR-EN.md

 ### 3.2.4.
 Security

 The collaborative digital working methods and technologies used in the project involve the collaborative sharing of information by a number of independent actors, and therefore the need arose to manage the vulnerability issues inherent in the availability of information in accordance with the requirements of EN ISO 19650-5.
-The Appointing Party therefore carried out a sensitivity assessment to identify whether or not a security approach was required and applied the triage process, which led to the ST4 classification.
+The appointing party therefore carried out a sensitivity assessment to identify whether or not a security approach was required and applied the triage process, which led to the ST4 classification.

-This classification led to the conclusion that in this project there will be no need to develop a security strategy, respective security plan, fault and incident management plans and information sharing agreements with Appointed Parties.
+This classification led to the conclusion that in this project there will be no need to develop a security strategy, respective security plan, fault and incident management plans and information sharing agreements with appointed parties.
 However, commercial and personal information must be protected in accordance with the legislation in force, namely the GDPR.
 Appropriate measures must also be taken to minimise threats arising from fraudulent and other criminal activities and cybersecurity incidents.

 ## 3.3.
 Acceptance table